yagizhanyakali/grammar-agent/QUICKSTART.md

    - Copy the key (starts with "sk-")

 2. **Save API key in extension:**
-   - Click the Grammar Agent icon in Chrome toolbar
+   - Click the Grammar Corrector icon in Chrome toolbar
+   - Settings panel will appear (or click ⚙️ icon)
-   - Paste your API key in the "OpenAI API Key" field
+   - Paste your API key
-   - Click "Save"
+   - Click "Save Key"
-   - You'll see "API key saved successfully! 🎉"
+   - Settings panel will close automatically

 ### Step 4: Test It!
 (1 minute)

-1. **Type some text with errors:**
+1. **Type text with errors and logic issues:**
    ```
-   This are a test.
-I has many error in grammer.
+   I went to store yesterday.
+Tomorrow I bought milk.
+   It was expensive but cheap so I didn't buy it because I purchased it.
    ```

 2. **Click** "Correct Grammar" button

 3. **See the magic:**
    ```
-   This is a test.
-I have many errors in grammar.
+   I went to the store yesterday and bought milk.
+   It was expensive, so I decided not to purchase it.
    ```

-4. **Click** "Copy to Clipboard" to use the corrected text
+4. **Click the copy icon** (📋) to copy the corrected text

 🎉 **You're all set!**